Business to Government Resources

 General Construction Contractors

-Own a small business?
-Maryland's Small Business Reserve program consists of three programs to provide greater access and opportunity for small businesses seeking to do business with the state:
+Maryland’s Department of General Services (DGS) delivers professional and technical services to sister agencies.
+DGS offers three programs to provide greater access and opportunity for small businesses seeking to do business with the state:

 County Procurement Contacts